 Similarly, in Perry v.
 S.N., 973 S.W.2d 301, upon which Daniel Defense relies, the Texas Supreme Court discussed Nixon and observed that it has often-but not always-"deriv[ed] duty from the common law and look[ed] to the statute only for the standard of conduct."
 Id. at 306-07.
-Perry was a case about reporting child sexual abuse, and the court was not asked to create a "new common law duty to report it or take other protective action," and the court did not find an existing common-law duty corresponding to the statute.
+Perry was a case about reporting child sexual abuse; the court did not find an existing commonlaw duty corresponding to the mandatory reporter statute and the plaintiffs had not asked the court to create a "new common law duty to report it or take other protective action."
 Id. at 306.
 Holcombe v.
 United States, also cited by Daniel Defense, is similarly a case about reporting duties.
-388 F. Supp.
+388 F.

+Supp.
 3d 777, 784-785 (W.D.
 Tex.
 2019).
 There, victims of the Southerland Springs mass shooting alleged that the Air Force failed to fulfill its reporting requirements under the Brady Act, which, had it done so, would have precluded the shooter from getting a weapon.
 Id.
 The Court held there was no analogous common law duty to report, and dismissed the negligence per se claim, but permitted a negligent undertaking claim to go forward, and that claim was ultimately successful at trial.
 Id. at 802-03.

-Here, in contrast to both Perry and Holcombe, Plaintiffs have alleged that Daniel Defense encouraged criminal conduct, not that it merely failed to report it. "[D]uty is the function of several interrelated factors, the foremost and dominant consideration being foreseeability of the risk."
+Here, in contrast to both Perry and Holcombe, Plaintiffs have alleged that Daniel Defense took affirmative steps to encourage criminal conduct, not that it merely failed to report it. "[D]uty is the function of several interrelated factors, the foremost and dominant consideration being foreseeability of the risk."
 El Chico Corp. v.
 Poole, 732 S.W.2d 306, 311 (Tex.
-1987) (citations omitted), superseded by statute Tex.
+1987) (citations omitted), superseded by statute on other grounds Tex.
 Alco.
 Bev.
 Code § 2.03 (1987).
 It is a well-known phenomenon, as alleged in the complaint, that mass shooters often use AR-15-style rifles, and that many mass shootings are committed by young, disaffected men.
-Am.
-Compl. ¶ 69.
+Compl. ¶ 71.
 Thus, based on the foreseeability that militaristic AR-15 marketing targeted at young, disaffected men would encourage a mass shooter, a duty arises to not market these weapons in ways that encourage their suitability for illegal and offensive use.